developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/signaturecapture/index.md

     config.decoderParams.signature.bpp = ScannerConfig.SignatureImageBitsPerPixel.BPP_8; //not applicable if the signature format parameter is set to JPEG.
 Supported values: BPP_1 (2 levels), BPP_4 (64 levels), BPP_8 (256 levels)

-    config.decoderParams.signature.jpegQuality = 65; //accepts values from 5&ndash;100 (highest quality) in increments of 5.
-A value of 5 means optimize for image size.
+    config.decoderParams.signature.jpegQuality = 65; //accepts values from 5 (smallest size) to 100 (highest quality) in increments of 5.

     scanner.setConfig(config);